-Santino Yuot, a leader of the South Sudanese community in Australia, approached indigo foundation to support a teacher training and school renovation project in his homeland village of Wedweil in Aweil State, South Sudan.
+This partnership grew from a relationship in Australia with Santino Yuot, a former refugee and leader of the South Sudanese community in Australia, to support a school renovation project in Santino’s home village of Wedweil in Aweil State, South Sudan.
 Like many refugees living in Australia, Santino and the organisation he founded and represents, the Dinka Literacy Association, care deeply about their community back home.

 Wedweil faces staggering challenges.
 Infrastructure in Aweil State has not been rebuilt since the previous civil war, and 92% of its people live below the poverty line.
-Many people have never experienced proper schooling and within Wedweil approximately 10% of children have attended primary school, and there are no secondary schools in the area.
+Many people have never experienced proper schooling.

 The school in Wedweil was built prior to 1965 and badly damaged during the war.
 It had no roof and the local community had gathered grass and tree branches to create some protection.
-But school was called off in hot and rainy weather.
-In 2015, indigo foundation funded a new roof, which means that students can now be in enclosed classrooms in all weather.
-Already school numbers have increased from 400 to 500 children and young people.
+But it was not enough to keep the school going in hot and rainy weather.
+In 2015, indigo foundation funded a new roof, which means that students are now able to learn in all weather.